SethTheFurboi/Employee-Tracker/README.md

 ## Installation

-Install Node.JS, then in your terminal navigate to the project folder and type "npm i -y" and then "node index.js"
+Install Node.JS, go into the server.js file and change the password to your node password, and then in your terminal navigate to the project folder and type "npm i -y" followed by "node index.js"

 ## Usage